sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 ## Prerequisites

-* This document assumes that you have Sourcegraph installed and were attempting an upgrade when an error occurred
+* This document assumes that you are installing Sourcegraph or were attempting an upgrade when an error occurred

 ## Steps to resolve